scaljeri/di-xxl/README.md

     DI.get('foo', {params: [999]}); // -> new Foo(999)

+### Injection
+In theory you can inject anything into almost everything :)  Circular dependencies do not exist, because it is not possible to inject into a constructor.
+Keep your constructors empty or as small as possible!

+So, to inject `foo` into an object do

+    const app = {};

+    const descriptor = {
+        name: 'app',
+        ref: app,
+        inject: [{property: 'foo', name: 'foo'}]
+    };
+    DI.set(descriptor);

+    const myApp = DI.get('app');
+    myApp.foo instanceof Foo; // --> true

+    myApp !== DI.get('app');  // is TRUE, because Object.create(app) is return

 ### ACTIONS
-As you might have noticed, anything can be registered, like classes, objects, functions (not constructors) numbers, strings, etc. But, for Objects and functions it is not trivial what **DI-XXL** should do when requested.
-For example
+Because anything can be registered, like classes, objects, but also normal functions (not constructors).

-    const descriptor = {
-        name: 'Foo',
-        ref: function Test() { ... }
-    }

-Is `Test` a constructor or not?
-Now, if it is ambiguous, you have to define the action yourself

-    const descriptor = {
-        name: 'Foo',
-        ref: function Test() { ... },
-        action: DI.ACTIONS.CREATE
-    }

-With `DI.ACTIONS.CREATE` **DI-XXL** will treat `ref` as a constructor function.
-Or if nothing should be done, simple return the  `ref`
+If a function is not a constructor you have to tell **DI-XXL** what it should, return the function or call it and return the output

     const descriptor = {
         name: 'double',